cmac-duke/s-1lab-website/README.md

 ### Making sure it works

-Now you're going to need to get into the command line in order to use Hugo.
+You need to get into the command line in order to use Hugo.
 While this is not strictly necessary for changing the website, I recommend it so you can make sure your changes actually work.

 While in the s-1lab-website directory (you can be anywhere in it, not only the top directory), type ```hugo``` and press enter.
 This builds the site, which means hugo goes through all the files and turns them into browser-legible html, which get deposited in a newly made public/ directory.

 <blockquote>
     Sidenote: The public/ directory is not part of the repository.
 One of the hidden files (these start with a period) in a git repository is ".gitignore".
 It lists all the files and subdirectories that are excluded by git's tracking.
 </blockquote>

+When working on the site, you may need to delete this directory between builds to avoid conflicting files.
+This can be done by entering ```rm -rf public/``` into the command line.

+To view the site, run ```hugo serve``` and enter localhost:1313 in your internet browser.

 ## Contributing to the site